 R22 is a refrigerant used in HVAC systems.
-When run through your system, it is transformed from a liquid to a gas and it’s what heats/cools your home.
-It is possible that your system uses R22 to run properly.
-Today we’ll discuss what exactly it means when we say R22 has been phased out and how it may affect you.
+When run through your system, it is transformed from a liquid to a gas, and it’s what heats/cools your home.
+Your system may use R22 to run properly.
+Today, we’ll discuss what exactly it means when we say R22 has been phased out and how it may affect you.

 Why is R22 Being Phased Out?

-R22 has proven to be harmful to our environment therefore the EPA has ruled it illegal in the United States starting January 1, 2020.
-The EPA decided to make R22 illegal because of its negative effects on our environment, they hoped in doing this it would improve the health of our earth.
-R22 has been shown to be depleting the ozone layer and has been a factor in the hole in our ozone above the South Pole.
-This phase out began initially in 2010 when the production and importation of new R22 related equipment to the US was stopped.
-This of course has led to the complete ban of R22 in the US.
+R22 has proven to be harmful to our environment; therefore, the EPA has ruled it illegal in the United States starting January 1, 2020.
+The EPA decided to make R22 illegal because of its negative effects on our environment; they hoped that doing this would improve the health of our planet.
+R22 has been shown to be depleting the ozone layer and has been a factor in the hole in our ozone layer above the South Pole.
+This phase-out began initially in 2010 when the production and importation of new R22-related equipment to the US was stopped.
+This, of course, has led to the complete ban of R22 in the US.

 How Does This Affect You?

-If your AC or Heat pump was installed before 2010 it’s likely your system uses R22.
-If your HVAC system uses R22 you do NOT have to replace your system or stop using it.
-Although this ban is very real they do not expect everyone to replace their systems immediately.
-However, it may create problems in the future regarding repair and service of your system.
+If your AC or Heat pump was installed before 2010, it’s likely your system uses R22.
+If your HVAC system uses R22, you do NOT have to replace your system or stop using it.
+Although this ban is very real, they do not expect everyone to replace their systems immediately.
+However, it may create problems in the future regarding the repair and service of your system.
 Repairs will likely become more expensive as R22 becomes less available.
-Miller’s recommends having your system inspected and replaced in order to avoid any further issues in reference to the R22 refrigerant.
+Miller's Servicesrecommends having your system inspected and replaced to avoid any further issues in reference to the R22 refrigerant.

-If you have any questions regarding R22 and it’s phase out don’t hesitate to call us.
+If you have any questions regarding R22 and its phase-out, don’t hesitate to call us.
 This can be confusing, but we want to assure you that it’s nothing to stress over.
-Our professionals here at Miller’s are happy to come take a look at your system to determine if it uses R22 and what steps should be taken next.
-Here at Miller’s we’re always looking to show you what it means to experience the Miller’s Difference.
-Give us a call to schedule an appointment to get your HVAC system inspected (804) 758-4314.
+Our professionals here at Miller's Services are happy to come take a look at your system to determine if it uses R22 and what steps should be taken next.
+Here at Miller's Services, we’re always looking to show you what it means to experience the Miller's Services’s Difference.
+Give us a call to schedule an appointment to get your HVAC system inspected (804) 758-7100.